 Faculty and Staff

-Your CCID and password will be automatically created by Human Resources upon your hire, and you will receive an email containing all of the information you require.
+Your CCID and password will be automatically created upon your hire or pre-hire, and you will receive an email containing all of the information you require.

 Some Guest IDs are issued under the sponsorship of your University department—Others are created automatically.
 It all depends on who you are!
 Please contact us for more information.